Azure/azure-sdk-for-js/sdk/test-utils/multi-version/README.md

   - Testing of multi-service-version support is only done in `live` test mode.
 For other test modes (`record`, `soft-record`, and `playback`), tests are only running for the latest version, or a chosen version specified via options in case the latest version is not the latest stable version.
-- a list or range of versions can be specified for a nested `describe()` test suite or `it()` test case.
+- Optionally a list or range of versions can be specified for a nested `describe()` test suite or `it()` test case.
 If the version being tested is not in the range of versions supported by this test suite/case then the test suite/case is skipped.

 ## Get started